streamlit/docs/content/library/advanced-features/app-testing/automate-tests.md

 One of the key benefits of app testing is that tests can be automated using Continuous Integration (CI).
 By running tests automatically during development, you can validate that changes to your app don't break existing functionality.
 You can verify app code as you commit, catch bugs early, and prevent accidental breaks before deployment.

-There are many popular CI tools including GitHub Actions, Jenkins, GitLab CI, Azure DevOps, and Circle CI.
-Streamlit app testing will integrate easily with any of them similar to any other python tests.
+There are many popular CI tools, including GitHub Actions, Jenkins, GitLab CI, Azure DevOps, and Circle CI.
+Streamlit app testing will integrate easily with any of them similar to any other Python tests.

 ## GitHub Actions